Jared-Xu-Edi/argo-app-deploy/readme.md

 Change the app version from v2 to v3 in appDeployDemo/demo1/dev/deployment and commit the change. v3 does not really exist in docker hub so this will cause the error.

+Rollback:
-Now, disable the auto-sync on ArgoCD WebUI and rollback to previous version.
+* First, you should disable the auto-sync on ArgoCD WebUI and rollback to previous version.

-Change the version back to v1 and commit the change.
-Re-enable auto-sync, it should be good in ArgoCD and synced to the latest good commit/version.
+* Seoncd, change the version back to v1 and commit the change.

+Rememeber to re-enable auto-sync, it should be good now in ArgoCD and synced to the latest good commit/version.

 ## Step9: Delete deployment in k8s